PiotrRynio/eisenhower-matrix-to-do-list/README.md

 1. This project is a recruitment task solution.
 I fulfilled **all the requirements**.
-2. Since I did not receive a graphic design, I decided to use a design similar to the [Todoist](https://todoist.com/pl/productivity-methods/eisenhower-matrix) app design, because I received description of The Eisenhower Matrix
+2. Since I did not receive a graphic design, I decided to use a design similar to the [Todoist](https://todoist.com/pl/productivity-methods/eisenhower-matrix) app design because I received description of The Eisenhower Matrix
    [in this app's blog](https://todoist.com/pl/productivity-methods/eisenhower-matrix) from the recruiter.
 In this blog I also found a graphic design of The Eisenhower Matrix in the **form of list**.
 3. In the requirements there should be displayed a deadline date of the "Urgent" tasks.
    I implemented this either for "Urgent and Important" tasks and "Urgent and not Important" tasks.
    It should be consulted with the client.
 4. I created tests from different types of tests.
 Unfortunately limited free time did not let me cover each component.
 I think that already existing tests create good presentation of my skills.
+5. I decided to store data with use of local storage because it is only a frontend project and it was good solution in this project and requirements.
+I did not receive any API from the recruiter.
+I was thinking about other solutions like session storage, cookies, IndexedDB, MSW, Firebase, etc. The recruiter told that I can use local-storage.

 ## Screens: